Uterine fibroid: Epidemiology

 About 20% to 80% of women develop fibroids by the age of 50.
 Globally in 2013 it was estimated that 171 million women were affected.
 They are typically found during the middle and later reproductive years.
 After menopause they usually decrease in size.
 Surgery to remove uterine fibroids occurs more frequently in women in "higher social classes".
 Adolescents develop uterine fibroids much less frequently than older women.
-Up to 50% of women with uterine fibroids have no symptoms.
+Up to 50% of people with uterine fibroids have no symptoms.
 The prevalence of uterine fibroids among teenagers is 0.4%.

 Europe

 The incidence of uterine fibroids in Europe is thought to be lower than the incidence in the US.

 United States

 Eighty percent of African American women will develop benign uterine fibroid tumors by their late 40s, according to the National Institute of Environmental Health Sciences.
 African American women are two to three times more likely to get fibroids than Caucasian women.
 In African American women fibroids seem to occur at a younger age, grow more quickly, and are more likely to cause symptoms.
 This leads to higher rates of surgery for African Americans, both myomectomy, and hysterectomy.
 Increased risk of fibroids in African Americans causes them to fare worse in in-vitro fertility treatments and raises their risk of premature births and delivery by Caesarean section.

 It is unclear why fibroids are more common in African American women.
 Some studies suggest that black women who are obese and who have high blood pressure are more likely to have fibroids.
 Other suggested causes include the tendency of African American women to consume food with less than the daily requirements for vitamin D.